Larry Mathews (musician): Music tours

 Since November 2000, Mathews, now living in Hamburg, Germany, has been accompanied by Ralph Bühr from Seevetal on Mandolin and Guitar.
 In 2003 they were joined by bass player Björn Beutler from Hamburg.
 They founded the band Larry Mathews Blackstone, named after a bridge over the river Caragh in the Irish County Kerry.
 In 2010 Björn Beutler left the Band and Andy Schmidt took over the bass.
 The same year Bernd Haseneder joined the trio to play Bodhrán and Cajón.
 Since the beginning of 2014, Henning Wulf is a member of the "Larry Mathews Blackstone Band".
 He plays whistles, banjo, mandolin, harmonica and the Irish bagpipe, the "Uilleann Pipes".

 As a solo musician Larry Mathews is touring Europe, Canada and the US with fiddle, guitar and Bodhrán.
-In 2012 and 2013 Larry Mathews was one of two musicians accompanying Achim Reichel on his Solo mit Euch (Solo with You) Tour of Germany.
+In 2012 and 2013 Mathews was one of two musicians accompanying Achim Reichel on his Solo mit Euch (Solo with You) Tour of Germany.